getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 Kubernetes project, but is getting easier and easier to manage thanks to the work of folks like Mesosphere.

-Now what gets really interesting is that Mesos is currently being adapted to add a lot of the Kubernetes concepts and to support the Kubernetes API.
+Mesos is currently being
+adapted to incorporate many Kubernetes concepts and to support the Kubernetes API.
 So Mesos will be a gateway to getting more capabilities for your Kubernetes application, such as a high-availability master, more advanced scheduling semantics, and the ability to scale to a very large number of nodes.
 This will make Mesos well suited to run production workloads.

-Lastly, some say Kubernetes and Mesos can be a match made in heaven:
+Some say Kubernetes and Mesos can be a match made in heaven:

 - Kubernetes enables the pod, along with labels for service discovery, load-balancing, and replication control.